hasura/ndc-sqlserver/architecture.md

 `/query` endpoints receives a `QueryRequest`, and calls the `translate` function from the Query Engine with it and with the information about the tables tracked in the metadata to receive and `ExecutionPlan`.
-It then calls the `execute` function from the Query Engine with the same `ExecutionPlan` (which then runs it against postgres) and gets back a `QueryResponse` which it can then return to the caller.
+It then calls the `execute` function from the Query Engine with the same `ExecutionPlan` (which then runs it against sqlserver) and gets back a `QueryResponse` which it can then return to the caller.

 API: